ArthurYdalgo/laravext/docs/concepts/file-conventions.md

 <!-- tabs:end -->

-## Loading (Server/Client Side)
+## Loading

 Loading UI for a segment and its children.
-This can be defined three different ways:
+This can be defined in two different ways:

-### Client Side
+### Basic HTML

-Defining a `loading.jsx` can be used so to to data fetching, and then conditionally render the components inside it. **ONCE AGAIN, REMEMBER** that this component will not be server side rendered.

-### Server Side (Basic HTML)

 Defining a `loading.html` will make it's content be used by the [nexus directive](/tools/blade-directives?id=nexus), and it'll be rendered server side (this will be passed in the `server_skeleton` property of the [laravext's nexus property](/concepts/laravext-prop)).
 This is useful to show something to your user while the javascript assets are being loaded to improve the UX.